Healthdirect Free Australian health advice you can count on.

 What is skin cancer?

-There are 3 main types of skin cancer, named after the skin cell where the cancer develops:
+There are 3 main types of skin cancer.
+They are named after the type of skin cell where the cancer starts:

 • Melanoma is the most serious type of skin cancer.
-It begins in the melanocyte cells of the skin and can spread to other organs in the body.
+It begins in the cells of your skin and can spread to other organs in your body.

-• Basal cell carcinoma and squamous cell carcinoma are called non-melanoma skin cancers.
-These skin cancers are more common but less likely to spread.
+• Basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) are called non-melanoma skin cancers.
+These skin cancers are more common, but less likely to spread.

 Am I at risk of skin cancer?

-Your risk of skin cancer increases if you:
+Your risk of skin cancer gets higher as you get older.
+You may also be at higher risk if you:

-• have someone in your family who has had skin cancer
+• have had skin cancer before or someone in your family has had it

 • have many moles on your skin